Table of contents

 Oil analysis

+This is performed in laboratories using chemical tests to determine the state of the oil.
+Nowadays, tribology sensors for permanent oil quality monitoring exist.
+The results indicate whether the oil should be changed.
 This technology is very rarely used to assess the condition of the asset and is more focused on determining the condition of the lubricant (viscosity, basicity, etc.).
-However, oil level and quality tracking are very important to prevent costly repairs.
+However, tracking oil levels and quality is crucial to prevent costly repairs.

-STEP 4: selection of available technologies on the market
+STEP 4: Selection of available technologies

 As we learned so far, there is a wide range of available techniques for machine health monitoring.
 The best strategy for every maintenance technician would be to use a combination of all of them to gain the best results.
 However, due to budget and time limitations, vibration diagnostics in combination with temperature measurements have proven to be the most effective so far.

-STEP 5: installation of the condition monitoring sensors
+STEP 5: Installation of condition monitoring sensors

 Several different mounting methods exist:

-Magnet mount: appropriate for troubleshooting or periodical measurements.
+Magnet mount: Appropriate for troubleshooting or periodical measurements.
 Magnetic mounting adapters are used to attach accelerometers to the ferromagnetic material.

 Vibration sensors should be mounted in locations that ensure the measurement of vertical, horizontal, and axial movement:

 To detect imbalance and bearing issues, horizontal measurements need to be taken.
 In this case, the sensors should be mounted as close as possible to the motor bearings and pump bearings.
+To detect looseness and problems with structural rigidity or foundation, vertical measurement needs to be taken with sensors placed close to the motor and pump drive end bearings.

 To detect misalignment between the motor and the load, axial measurements need to be done.
 In this case, sensors should be attached close to the motor and pump drive end bearings.

-STEP 6: data collection and data interpretation
+STEP 6: Data collection and analysis

 Sensors